Hurwitz Theory of Elliptic Orbifolds, I: Shifted-symmetric polynomials

-When applying Theorem \ref{conj} to Hurwitz theory counts, the factor of $H_N(\emptyset\,|\,\emptyset,\emptyset,\emptyset)=\sum_{\lambda} q^{|\lambda|}{\bf w}_N(\lambda)$ in the denominator is a count of orbifold-unramified covers of the elliptic orbifold.
-Thus, dividing by this generating function restricts to a count of covers for which each connected component is {\it not} an orbifold-unramified cover of the elliptic orbifold.
-That is to say, it passes to covers for which every component has ``ramification" in the appropriate orbifold sense.
-Theorem \ref{conj} and Proposition \ref{modify} imply:
+When applying Theorem \ref{conj} to Hurwitz theory, the factor of in the denominator is a count of orbifold-unramified covers of the elliptic orbifold which factor through the map $E\to X_N$.
+Every branched cover $\Sigma\to X_N$ decomposes uniquely into two components with $\Sigma^{\rm unr}$ consisting of all connected components which factor through an unramified cover of $E$, and $\Sigma^\bullet$ its complement.
+Since the degree of a cover is the sum of the degrees of these two components, dividing by $H_N(\emptyset\,|\,\emptyset,\emptyset,\emptyset)$ restricts to covers for which every component has ``ramification" in the orbifold sense.
+Thus Theorem \ref{conj} and Proposition \ref{modify} imply:

-\begin{proposition} Let $H_N^{ram}(D)$ denote the generating function for covers of $E/\langle \zeta_N\rangle$ with ramification profile $D=\{\nu^i\,|\,\mu^a,\mu^b,\mu^c\}$ such that there is ramification on every connected component of the cover.
+\begin{proposition} Let $H_N^{\bullet}(D)$ denote the generating function for covers of $X_N$ with ramification profile $D=\{\nu^i\,|\,\mu^a,\mu^b,\mu^c\}$ such that there is ramification on every connected component of the cover.
 Then is in the ring $QM^*(\Gamma(N))$ of quasi-modular forms for $\Gamma(N)$ and has weight bounded in terms of $D$.\end{proposition}

-To further pass from covers with ramification on each component to connected covers, there is a standard solution via M\"obius inversion, see e.g. Section 2.3 of \cite{eo1} or Section 5.5 of Goujard \cite{goujard}.
+To further pass from covers with ramification on each component to connected covers, there is a standard solution via M\"obius inversion, see e.g. Section 2.3 of \cite{eo1} or Section 5.5 of \cite{goujard}.
 Essentially, one applies the inclusion-exclusion principle to all the ways in which the curvature profile can split up on the connected components.
 So we have: